-Fire drills will be scheduled monthly, beginning in the first month of the school year.
+Emergency drills are scheduled monthly, beginning in the first month of the school year.
+Drills are conducted for fire, evacuation, lockdowns etc.

 Students will be instructed in emergency procedures during an assembly the first week of school.
 The instruction will include: